California ADU Laws Every Bay Area Homeowner Should Know

 Owner Occupancy

-California law currently does not allow cities to require owner occupancy for ADUs.
+California law permanently prohibits cities from requiring owner occupancy for ADUs, a protection made durable by AB 976.
 This means you can rent out both your primary home and your ADU if you choose.
 This provision is particularly important for investors and homeowners who may want to move in the future while keeping the ADU as a rental.

 | Legislation | What It Does | Key Impact |